vuejs/docs/src/guide/scaling-up/tooling.md

 Users previously using Vue CLI may be used to having linters configured via webpack loaders.
 However when using a Vite-based build setup, our general recommendation is:

+1. `npm install -D eslint eslint-plugin-vue`, then follow `eslint-plugin-vue`'s [configuration guide](https://eslint.vuejs.org/user-guide/#usage).

-1. Setup ESLint via IDE extensions during development so you get linter feedback right in your editor.
+2. Setup ESLint IDE extensions, for example [ESLint for VSCode](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint), so you get linter feedback right in your editor during development.
 This also avoids unnecessary linting cost when starting the dev server.

-2. Run linting as part of the production build command.
+3. Run ESLint as part of the production build command, so you get full linter feedback before shipping to production.

-3. Setup tools like [lint-staged](https://github.com/okonet/lint-staged) to automatically lint modified files on git commit.
+4. (Optional) Setup tools like [lint-staged](https://github.com/okonet/lint-staged) to automatically lint modified files on git commit.

 ## Formatting